 SAP HANA – HOMEPAGE

-The SAP HANA in-memory data (in case you haven’t heard of it yet) is an analytical DB engine with built-in application capabilities that can drive a huge number of analytical transactions and can have raw data from the ESP Streaming Engine or operations data from MII loaded into it in order to drive centralized analytics on both large and small datasets.
+The SAP HANA in-memory data (in case you haven’t heard of it yet) is an analytical DB engine with built-in application capabilities that can drive a huge number of analytical transactions and can have raw data from the Streaming Engine (Edge Services & Smart Data Streaming) or operations data from MII loaded into it in order to drive centralized analytics on both large and small datasets.
 There are many more things that can be done with the HANA engine and lots of collateral online that can help to guide you on ways to use it across a huge variety of different business verticals but very useful to drive predictive analytics as this is a big growth area for the HANA engine.